huskyproject/nltools/README.md

    Syntax:  Dailynodelist <On/Off>
    Example: Dailynodelist On
 ```
-   This statement tells to nlupdate to process a daily nodelist, you have
+   This statement tells nlupdate to process a daily nodelist.
+You have
-   to set fullupdate and dailynodelist statements and not the diffupdate
+   to set "FullUpdate" and "Dailynodelist" statements and not the "DiffUpdate"
    statement.
-With Dailynodelist set to "On", nlupdate does a fullupdate of
+With "Dailynodelist" set to "On", nlupdate does a full update of
-   the nodelist on a daily basis, instead to check if the new nodelist is
+   the nodelist on a daily basis, instead of checking if the new nodelist is
-   7 days newer
+   7 days newer.
 ```
    Defaultzone
    -----------